pingcap/docs/FAQ.md

 #### Can I execute DDL operations on the target table when loading data?

-No. None of the DDL operations can be executed on the target table when you load data, otherwise the data fails to load.
+No. None of the DDL operations can be executed on the target table when you load data, otherwise the data fails to be loaded.

 #### Does TiDB support the `replace into` syntax?